FatineBts/REVERB/README.md

 FR : Logo dessiné par Fatine Bentires Alj et Mina Pêcheux - Logo produit par Mina Pêcheux

 EN:
-This is a project realized during the fifth year of Applied Mathematics and Computer Science at the graduate school of engineering Polytech Sorbonne.
+this is a project realized during the fifth year of Applied Mathematics and Computer Science at the graduate school of engineering Polytech Sorbonne.
 The aim of the project is to modelize self-sufficient houses powered solely by solar energy and to use the Blockchain concept to represent the transactions of energy.
 Different steps are required: the creation of the Smart Grid and the Blockchain in C#.
 Their connection and also the use of Unity3D and of the virtual reality headset Oculus Rift for the 3D representation.

 /!\ You need to install dotnet core project build and run before starting.
 The command line is: dotnet build dotnet run.